 Brigham County Park

 This 232-acre park is named after Ebenezer Brigham, one of the first settlers in this area.
 The park provides a panoramic view of the Wisconsin River Valley.
-(Dane County Parks Department) […]
+(Dane County Parks […]

 Festge County Park